 Keep Yourself Safe

-Thieves will often target individuals who are walking alone and distracted by phones or other electronic devices.
+Thieves will often target individuals walking alone and distracted by phones or other electronic devices.
 A simple yet effective strategy to avoid being robbed is to maintain awareness of your surroundings at all times.
 Other prevention tips include:

-- Limit distractions.
-Store mobile phones and other valuables out of sight and remove your headphones.
+- Limit distractions – store mobile phones and other valuables out of sight and remove your headphones

-- Keys ready.
-Have your car or house keys ready before you reach the door.
+- Keys ready – have your car or house keys ready before you reach the door

-The 9 pm Routine
+The 9 PM Routine

-Property crimes are often crimes of opportunity, and maintaining a nightly routine can help deter thefts & break ins.
+Property crimes are often crimes of opportunity, and maintaining a nightly routine can help deter thefts and break ins.
 Taking a few simple steps every night can help protect your family, friends, and community from becoming victims of crime.

-Every night by 9pm:
+Every night by 9 PM:

 - Turn outdoor lights on